Prapthi564/DevOps-DevSecOps-Hackathon/Scenario/Hackathon-Day-2/README.md

     - Analyze and manage dependencies for security risks.
     - Implement Dependabot for automated package updates.
     - Use secret scanning to secure sensitive information.

-4. **Challenge 04: Implementing Monitoring Solutions for Contoso Traders**
+4. **Challenge 04: Integrate 'About Us' Page with GitHub Copilot in React Application**
+   - Integrate an 'About Us' app component in React using GitHub Copilot.
+   - Unit Test Generation with Copilot.
-   - Integrate Azure Monitor and Application Insights.
+   - Code Review and Security Check.
-   - Configure key performance metrics and alerting mechanisms.
-   - Design dashboards for monitoring application health.
+   - CI/CD Pipeline Setup and Infrastructure Deployment.

 5. **Challenge 05: Resilience Testing using Azure Load Testing & Azure Chaos Studio**
    - Conduct Azure Load Testing for high-scale traffic simulation.